SmartFox289/Gilhari_AWS/README.md

 8. **requests:** (optional) python library for making REST API calls through python script
 9. **faker:** (optional) python library for creating dummy data

+To work with Gilhari, you need to configure it for your application.

 ## Setup and configuration of Gilhari
 You can install **Gilhari SDK** from [here](https://www.softwaretree.com/v1/products/gilhari/download-gilhari.php) and follow these steps to configure Gilhari framework for your application.